RedHatPride/open-source-transition-resources/README.md

 ## Opensource Transition Resource Project

 The Opensource Transition Resource Guide is built on the modular docs project which is available on github.
-The website uses Hugo and Asciidoc.

 https://redhat-documentation.github.io/modular-docs/